-On April 19, 1864, the Honorable Justin S. Morrill in the House of Representatives proposed: "To what end more useful or grand, and at the same time simple and inexpensive, can we devote it [the Chamber] than to ordain that it shall be set apart for the reception of such statuary as each State shall elect to be deserving of in this lasting commemoration?”
+On April 19, 1864, Representative Justin S. Morrill proposed a new purpose for the room: “To what end more useful or grand, and at the same time simple and inexpensive, can we devote it [the Chamber] than to ordain that it shall be set apart for the reception of such statuary as each State shall elect to be deserving of in this lasting commemoration?”

 The concept became so successful that the Hall could soon no longer accommodate all the statues.
-On February 24, 1933, Congress passed House Concurrent Resolution No. 47 to provide for the relocation of statues and to govern the future reception and location of statues.
+On February 24, 1933, Congress passed House Concurrent Resolution No. 47 to set standards for the relocation of statues, and to govern the future reception and location of statues.

 A second rearrangement of the statues was made in 1976 by authorization of the Joint Committee on the Library to reduce overcrowding and to improve the aesthetic quality and orderliness of the physical arrangement of the National Statuary Hall Collection.
-Statues were placed in the East Central Hall of the east front extension on the first floor of the Capitol.
-Other statues were relocated within the corridors, Hall of Columns and Statuary Hall.
+Statues were placed in the east central hall of the East Front extension on the first floor of the Capitol.
+Other statues were relocated within the corridors, Hall of Columns, and Statuary Hall.
 Once the Capitol Visitor Center opened in 2008, the collection spread further throughout the buildings that make up the Capitol complex.